XNAT-Dashboards/XNAT-Dashboards/docs/gsoc.rst

 *    **Archiving Validator:** Number of session which have archiving validators
 *    **Version Distribution:** Different versions of Archiving validator for each sessions
 *    **BBRC validator:** BBRC validator present in resources for each session
-*    **Consistent Acquisition Date:** Whether acqisition date field is present in resources.
-No data means acquistion date for session isn't present
+*    **Consistent Acquisition Date:** Whether acquisition date field is present in resources.
+No data means acquisition date for session isn't present
-*    **Dates Diff:** Difference between insertion dates and acquisition dates per session, if acqusition date present in session test
+*    **Dates Diff:** Difference between insertion dates and acquisition dates per session, if acquisition date present in session test

 Improvement that can be done after GSoC 2020
 --------------------------------------------

-* Making creation of dashboards purely dependent on backend changes and independent from fontend changes, as of now only plots and graphs can be created from backend changes without a need to change frontend.
+* Making creation of dashboards purely dependent on backend changes and independent from frontend changes, as of now only plots and graphs can be created from backend changes without a need to change frontend.
 * More frontend features, UX and UI Improvement.
 * Improvement in code quality and tests.
 * Increasing robustness of code.